 El Anatsui (b.
 1944) is a Nigerian artist who creates beautiful, tapestry-like works out of found materials like bottle caps and scrap metal.
 I first became aware of him thanks to a New York Times article that I read several years ago, and I’ve been a fan ever since.
-I’ve been lucky enough to see his work at a few different museums.
+I’ve been lucky enough to see his work at a few different museums, including the Metropolitan Museum of Art and the Yale University Art Gallery.
 I’ve been meaning to write an article about him for some time now.

 All of El Anatsui’s works are very large and commanding.
 They’re typically colorful, and they always shine and glitter.
 You could stand for an hour or more and just look at all the little details of the construction and of the materials’ surface.
 I can’t imagine all the hours of work that went into making each piece.
 I’m always quite transfixed when I see one.